-It is illegal to abandon a vehicle under the Refuse (Disposal) Amenity Act 1978, and if convicted, can cost you up to £2500 or 3 months in prison.
-Under the Clean Neighbourhoods and Environment Act 2005, the Council will be able to give fixed penalty notices of £200 to the last registered keeper of a vehicle if they consider that the vehicle has been left abandoned.
-If this fee is not paid, the Council will be able to prosecute the last registered keeper.
+It is illegal to abandon a vehicle under the Refuse (Disposal) Amenity Act 1978, and if convicted, can cost you up to £2,500 or three months in prison.
+Under the Clean Neighbourhoods and Environment Act 2005, the council will be able to give fixed penalty notices of £200 to the last registered keeper of a vehicle if they consider that the vehicle has been left abandoned.
+If this fee is not paid, the council will be able to prosecute the last registered keeper.

-Our leaflet about abandoned vehicles will provide you with detailed information about this increasing problem and what to do if you want to make a report.
+Our leaflet about abandoned vehicles (PDF) gives more detailed information about this increasing problem and what to do if you want to make a report.

-Report it to Environmental Services, via the online form, or by phoning 01353 665555 confirming the details below:
+Report it to environmental services, via the online form below, or by phoning 01353 665555 confirming the details below:

 - Vehicle make, model and colour